Working from home – avoiding distractions!

 Many of us these days are working from home, for a number of reasons.
 As mentioned above, there are numerous distractions in this particular workplace!
 This is how I try to keep my distractions to a minimum:

-- Before dropping the kids off, the washing is hung out (load put on the night before), dishwasher emptied (washed during the night), breakfast dishes put in the dishwasher.
-A quick tidy up of toys before walking out the door.
+- Before dropping the kids to school, the washing is hung out (load put on the night before), dishwasher emptied (washed during the night), breakfast dishes put in the dishwasher, and we try to do a quick tidy up before walking out the door.

 - When I return from dropping the kids off I make myself a coffee and get straight into the office.
-If the kids have delayed me in the morning (they’re toddlers, so that’s not unlikely!) and dishes don’t get done, they’ll wait until lunch time.
+If the kids have delayed me in the morning (they’re young boys, so that’s not unlikely!) and dishes don’t get done, they’ll wait until lunch time.

 - Morning tea is a coffee at my desk.